Is it Really a Blue Monday Or Just a Nice Song?

 Well.
 OK, why not?
 I, for one, would never say no to a bar of chocolate or a hug, but why just today?
 Yes, every guy's argument against Valentine's Day; I can tell you I love you any day, not just today.
-We don't know each other's struggles, their pain, the journeys they are going through.
+We don't know each other's struggles, their pain, or the journeys they are going through.
 Not today, not tomorrow, not in 6-month's time.
 We should always be kind to each other.
-We should take their personal struggles into account whenever we deal with other people.
+We should consider their personal struggles whenever we deal with other people.
 Yes, no matter how trying they can sometimes appear to be at first glance.

 Saying Something is a Thing Doesn't Make it a Thing